Teppei-Deguchi/prj-weak-supervision/README.md

 The directory contains example scripts for preparing weak training data using Rosetta and ESM-2 zero-shot prediction.

 ## Benchmark
-The directory contains scripts and datasets to reproduce the results reported in [Deguchi et al. BioRxiv.
-2025](https://www.biorxiv.org/content/10.1101/2025.04.08.647800v2).
+The directory contains scripts and datasets to reproduce the results reported in [Deguchi et al. Briefings in Bioinformatics.
+2025](https://doi.org/10.1093/bib/bbaf536).